microsoft/pxt-microbit/docs/teachertool.md

 #### 1. Creating a new rubric

-A user creates a new rubric using the **New Rubric** card (or from the **...** action menu).
+Create a new checklist using the **New Checklist** card.
 If there is already an "in progress" checklist, a warning will appear asking if it is okay to overwrite it.

 ![New Rubric](/static/teachertool/new-rubric.png)